 On April 15, 2010, the stockholders of the Company approved an Amendment to the 2009 Stock Incentive Plan, which increased the number of shares that may be issued to participants under the 2009 Stock Incentive Plan in connection with awards granted from 4,900,000 to 7,650,000.
-On September 26, 2011, the stockholders of the Company approved an Amendment to the 2009 Stock Incentive Plan, which increased the number of shares that may be issued to participants under the 2009 Stock Incentive Plan in connection with awards granted from 7,650,000 to 12,650,000.
-On July 11, 2012, the Board of Directors approved and adopted an amendment to the 2009 Stock Incentive Plan is approved by the stockholders, the number of shares that may be issued to participants will be increased to 15,450,000.
+On September 26, 2011, the stockholders of the Company approved an Amendment to the 2009 Stock Incentive Plan, which increased the number of shares that may be issued to participants under the 2009 Stock Incentive Plan, which increased the number of shares that may be issued to participants under the 2009 Stock Incentive Plan in connection with awards granted from 7,650,000.
+On July 11, 2012, the Board of Directors approved and adopted an amendment to the 2009 Stock Incentive Plan.
+If the Amendment to the 2009 Stock Incentive Plan is approved by the stockholders, the number of shares that may be issued to participants will be increased to 15,450,000.